wayrex/poinz/README.md

 * Maybe you have a feature request?
 Found a bug?
 General feedback?
 Please open a new [issue](https://github.com/Zuehlke/poinz/issues)
 * You want to extend Poinz?
 Or fix one of the issues?
 Check out the [Technical documentation](./docu/technicalDocu.md).

+## Deploy
+* Run 'npm run build' on the root to generate the docker image
+* Run 'docker push wayrex/estimation:latest' to push the image into the docker hub and trigger Azure's Continuous Delivery